 Close to Downtown and not too far from the historical parts of Dubai such as Al Fahidi Historical District.
-This area is great with a wide range of hotels, from city apartments to five star hotels.
+This area is a great area with a wide range of hotels, from city apartments to five star hotels.
 This is the opposite end of Dubai to Dubai Marina so again, this is another area where it depends on what activities you plan to do.
 The vast majority of bars and night clubs are here.
 You’re also closer to the gold and spice souqs.
 Along with Dubai airport.

 Recommended Trace Center Hotels

 Luxury: Jumeirah Emirates Towers